-The cost of neutering a dog at a Human Society or at a low-cost clinic can range from $45 to $135, depending on the weight of the dog.
-The cost of spaying, a more complicated surgery, usually ranges from about $50 to $175.
+The cost of neutering a dog at a Humane Society or at non-profit clinic can range from $45 to $250, depending on the local cost of living and the weight of the dog.
+The cost of spaying, a more complicated surgery, usually ranges from about $70 to $250.

 Some clinics and animal hospitals can charge up to $200-$300 or more, depending on the weight of the dog.